Aravindray/PostgreSQL/Learn-SQL/SQL-Queries.md

 INNER JOIN album ON album.artist_id = artist.id;
 ```

-## JOIN with Many-to-Many relationship
+## JOIN...ON... - With Many-to-Many Relationship

 This example is based on these table from this [article](../Relational-Database-Design/Design-Intro.md#sql-query-to-build-many-to-many-relationship)